paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 specified.
 If they don't manage to win a slot within that lifetime, they are dropped.
 The user would then need to bid again.

+Needs:

-1. Realistic price to pay right now.
-(E.g. expose recent max/lowest prices/average.
+1. Expose: Realistic price to pay right now.
+(E.g. expose recent max/lowest prices/average).
-2. Actual utilization - related to price, but nevertheless good to know explicit.
+2. Actual utilization - related to price, but nevertheless good to know explicitly.
 If there are lots of free cores right now, it is "safe" to go with the minimum bid.
 3. Some form of lifetime ...
 Some time frame the user can expect to either get a core or know for sure he won't get any.
 Needs to be exposed somehow? - HOW?